On the fundamentality of the radial acceleration relation for late-type galaxy dynamics: Discussion

 \subsubsection{Raw data reduction \& SPARC selection}

 The \ac{SPARC} data contains various systematics unaccounted for in our mock data or likelihood model.
 This includes inclination variations across the disks in the tilted ring fits, potential variations in mass-to-light ratios and disk thickness across the \ac{RC} and other assumptions made about the structure of the baryonic mass when solving for the \ac{RC} such as the vertical distribution of the gas density~\citep{barolo}.
+However, \cite{Mancera2022_flaring} demonstrated that gas disk flaring is only important for halo properties inferred from RC fitting in the smallest, gas-dominated dwarf galaxies.
 The data is also selected inhomogeneously, based on the high-quality \acp{RC} that happen to have been derived in the literature.
 Nevertheless, \ac{SPARC} provides a thorough sampling of the physical parameter space occupied by rotationally supported galaxies, and there is no obvious reason to expect systematics or selection to bias our results.
 Some suggestions for the more sophisticated modelling required to corroborate our conclusions with greater precision are given below.